Let’s take a look at the downsides.

 While many parts of the framework’s template are meant to be customized, the framework’s core and its libraries are like a black box you use but don’t have much control over.
 You may suggest improvements but ultimately, it’s up to the framework’s developers to decide whether they will include that change or not.

-Also, if you start using a framework before fully understanding the PHP language itself, you may confuse the framework’s features with language features—and will end up using the framework’s functionality even when plain PHP would be a better choice.
+Also, if you start using a framework before fully understanding the language itself, you may confuse the framework’s features with language features—and will end up using the framework’s functionality even when plain coding would be a better choice.